Ankushk-01/Java-course/README.md

 1. We can't do the casting with boolean data type to float or int it is not possible
 2. We can do it when the first type is of `int,float,short,byte` to `double,long`

+# Type Permossion

+When we do some computation and the data type excedded then the java automatically permote the type to upper data type like from `byte` to `int` for example see this file [Casting.java](Casting.java).